tanislara292-ux/Zakaz_Dashboard/dashboard-mvp/integrations/qtickets_api/README.md

    `QTICKETS_TOKEN`/`ORG_NAME`, and specify the ClickHouse writer credentials used in production.
 2. Re-run the container (optionally pass `--since-hours N` to override the lookback window) or schedule the command in cron/systemd.
+When `zakaz.meta_job_runs` has no prior records the loader automatically performs a one-off **30 day backfill** using `QTICKETS_INITIAL_BACKFILL_HOURS` (default: 720) and then falls back to the rolling window from `QTICKETS_SINCE_HOURS` (sample: 2h).
+3. The packaged systemd timer runs every **30 minutes**; keep `QTICKETS_SINCE_HOURS` small enough to overlap successive runs without repeatedly scanning the full history.
-3. Monitor logs for non-zero row counts and ensure the loader exits with code `0`.
+4. Monitor logs for non-zero row counts and ensure the loader exits with code `0`.
 On success the loader records the run in `zakaz.meta_job_runs`.

 The loader automatically retries transient **5xx** API errors (no retries for